vinchamp77/AndroidNews/README.md

 - Accompanist (System UI & Swipe Refresh)

 ## Future Refactor
-- Decouple `ViewModel` from composable funtions, state hoisting at higher composable function
+- Decouple `ViewModel` from composable functions, state hoisting at higher composable function
 - Rename composable functions not to start with "verb" because it implies action (which is not)